9. TCP/IP Programming

 Try

-' Connect to the service running on port P of machine M
+' connect to the service running on port P of machine M

-client = New TcpClient(serverName, port)
+client = New TcpClient(nomServeur, port)

 [IN] = New StreamReader(client.GetStream())